nixblik/drawscii/README.md

 ![Example Drawscii output](./doc/example-1.png)

-Drawscii can produce a variety of output formats, including SVG.
+Drawscii can produce a variety of output formats, in particular PNG, SVG and PDF.